-seized by his own men, and the Persians took the capital tity of Echstans (550) without a battle.
+seized by his own men, and the Persians took the capital city of Ecbatans (550) without a battle.
 From then on, the Medes and Persians fought together under the leadership of Cyrus.

-Darius the Mede, probably the "Cubaru" of the Nabonidus Chronicle, was a subordinate of Cyrus who appointed governors in Babylon, 6.8., Daniel: Dan 6:1-3) on October 20, after Ugbaru took the city.
-He was sixty-two (Dan 5:31), and the tablets indicate that he ruled Babylon, Syris, and Palestine until 52.0.
+Darius the Mede, probably the "Cubaru" of the Nabonidus Chronicle, was a subordinate of Cyrus who appointed governors in Babylon, e.g., Daniel: Dan 6:1-3) on October 20, after Ugbaru took the city.
+He was sixty-two (Dan 5:31), and the tablets indicate that he ruled Babylon, Syria, and Palestine until 52.5.

-From S38 to 330.
-Cambyses lived in Sippar, representing his father, Cyrus (who was busy extending the eastern frontiers), at the New Year's festivals in Babylon.
+From S38 to 330, Cambyses lived in Sippar, representing his father, Cyrus (who was busy extending the eastern frontiers), at the New Year's festivals in Babylon.
 He was also to prapars for a great expedition against Egypt, which he conquered in 525, five years after his father's death.

-Dary Hysianges (521-466) is known as Darius the Creat because Erythianges (521-466) is known as Darius the Creat because Erythianges (521-466) is known as Darius the Creat because the Privalence (521-466) is known as Darius the Creat because the Privalence (521-466) is known as Darius the Creat because Erythianges (521-466) is known as Darius the Creat because Erythianges (521-466) is known as Darius the Creat because Erythianges (521-466) is known as Darius the Creat because Erythianges (521-466) is known as Darius the Creat because Erythianges (521-466) is known as Darius the Creat because t concentrating his favors on the cult of the moongod Sin may explain his desire to live as far from Babylon as possible.
+Dary Hysiapes [S21-466] is known as Darius the Creat because Thylaspes [S21-466] is known as Darius the Creat because Thylaspes [S21-466] is known as Darius the Creat because Thylaspes [S21-466] is known as Darius the Creat because Thylaspes, Carlo Histories, and the conquest of Egypt upon hearing the death of Cambyses.
+Cambyses died (sucided) withing the death of Cambyses.
+Cambyses died (sucided) withing the death of Cambyses had secretly murdered for suspected disloyally) had conquest of Egypt upon hearing that conquest of Egypt upon hearing that conducts the conduction of Egypt upon hearing that conducts the conduction of Egypt upon hearing that conducts of Egypt upon hearing that the conducts concentrating his favors on the cult of the moongod Sin may explain his desire to live as far from Babylon as possible.
 When Cyrus threatened invasion, Nabondus came to Babylon for the New Year's (estival of April 4, 539, and sought divine protection for the city by bringing the images of Babylonian gods in from surrounding towns.
 It was to no avail.
 In September, the armies of Cyrus, commanded by Ugbaru, defeated the Babylonians at Opis.
 On October 10, Sippar (thirty miles north of Babylon) was taken without a battle, and Nabonidus fled.
 Two days later, Ugbaru's troops entered Babylon and killed Belshazzar.

 For over two thousand years, the book of Daniel contained the only known historical reference to Belshazzar.
-In the late fineteenth century, some cuneiform tablets that refer the Belshararusur (Bel protect the king) as "som of the king" (morshorri) were unearthed.
+In the late fineteenth century, some cuneiform tablets that refer the Belshararusur (Bel protect the king) as "som of the kings" (morshorri) were unearthed.
 In the early twentieth century, a tablet was published stating that Nabonidus "entrusted the kingship" to his son when he went to Arabia, indicating that he was the de facto king of Babylon when it fell.
 It is significant that Belshazzar's highest offer to Daniel was to make him "third ruler of the kingdom" (Dan 57.16,29).
 On October 12, 539.
 Daniel interpreted the handwriting on the well and "in that night Belshazzar the Chaldean king was slain" (Dan 5:30).